dotnet/sdk/documentation/project-docs/Localization.md

 https://github.com/dotnet/sdk/pulls?q=is%3Apr+author%3Adotnet-bot+onelocbuild

 ### Loc Builds
 We typically only localize the primary development branch.
-We move to vNext once we get to RC1 and localize all new strings introduced in that release then.
+We move to vNext once we get to RC1 and only then, localize all new strings introduced in that release.
 That way we can continue to add messages in the 4xx release of an SDK.

 This is controlled https://github.com/dotnet/sdk/blob/main/eng/pipelines/templates/jobs/sdk-job-matrix.yml#L86 and requires a change both here and in the loc system to align branches.